Daiver/NumGrind/README.md

 #TODO

 ##Common
+ - Add shape checks into graph to make debugging more easy
  - Improve + operator for matrices (numpy like).
 Change - operator according to +
  - Add reshape node
  - Add transpose node